impredicative/irc-rss-feed-bot/README.md

 * **`mode`**: This can for example be `+igR` for [Freenode](https://freenode.net/kb/answer/usermodes) and `+igpR` for [Rizon](https://wiki.rizon.net/index.php?title=User_Modes).
 Setting it is recommended.
+* **`publish.github`**: This is the username and repo name of a GitHub repo, e.g. [`feedarchive/freenode-feedbot-live`](https://github.com/feedarchive/freenode-feedbot-live).
+All posts are published to the repo, thereby providing a basic option to archive and search them.
+The repo must exist; it is not created by the bot.
+It is recommended that an empty new repo is used.
+If your repo is of public interest, it can be included in the [`feedarchive`](https://github.com/feedarchive) organization by filing an issue.
+A GitHub "_personal access token_" is required with access to the entire "_repo_" scope.
+This token is provisioned for the bot via the `GITHUB_TOKEN` secret environment variable.
+The GitHub user must have access to write to the repo.
+It is recommended that a dedicated new service account be used, not your primary user account.
+A new CSV file is written to the repo for each posted feed having one or more new posts.
+GitHub Actions can externally be used for aggregation or processing of the CSV files, and doing so is outside the scope of the bot.

 ##### Developer
 * **`log.irc`**: If `true`, low level IRC events are logged by `miniirc`.
 These are quite noisy.
 Its default is `false`.